arangodb-managed/terraform-provider-oasis/README.md

 ### Retrieving relevant IDs

 After a key has been obtained, the relevant API can be called to list organizations, projects etc.

-## Configuration

-The following is an example of a terraform deployment configuration:

 ## Running Acceptance Tests